Project-Owl/dms-lite-docker/README.md

 5. Run and build the Docker Images
-- **Serial Connection** run the following command `docker-compose -f docker-compose-serial.yml up -d` *Note: Your [Serial-Papa](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/Serial-PaPiDuckExample) needs to be connected to a USB port to build succesfully*
+- **Serial Connection** run the following command `docker-compose -f docker-compose-serial.yml up -d` *Note: Your [Serial-Papa](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/Serial-PaPiDuckExample) needs to be connected to a USB port to build successfully*

- - **WiFi Connection** run the followig command `docker-compose -f docker-compose-wifi.yml up -d` *Note: Follow these instructions to connecto your [WiFi-PapaDuck](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/PapiDuckExample-wifi) to your local MQTT Broker*
+ - **WiFi Connection** run the following command `docker-compose -f docker-compose-wifi.yml up -d` *Note: Follow these instructions to connecto your [WiFi-PapaDuck](https://github.com/Call-for-Code/ClusterDuck-Protocol/tree/master/examples/6.PaPi-DMS-Lite-Examples/PapiDuckExample-wifi) to your local MQTT Broker*

-7. After you succesfully insalled and started your Docker Images, you can see the DMS-Lite by going to `localhost:3000` inside of any browser.
+7. After you successfully insalled and started your Docker Images, you can see the DMS-Lite by going to `localhost:3000` inside of any browser.
 8. If you would like to stop running your services run  `docker-compose down`.

 ## Setup your network

 ### Setup Serial PapaDuck
 Setup you [Serial PapaDuck](https://github.com/Call-for-Code/ClusterDuck-Protocol/blob/master/examples/6.PaPi-DMS-Lite-Examples/Serial-PaPiDuckExample/Serial-PaPiDuckExample.ino) by downloading the source code and flashing your development board.
-After you have succesfully setup your Duck, connect it to your Local machine by USB cable.
+After you have successfully setup your Duck, connect it to your Local machine by USB cable.

 ### Setup WiFi PapaDuck
 If you are using the WiFi-PapaDuck to connect to your local network you need to enter the IP adres of your local MQTT network to the [Papa's .Ino file](https://github.com/Call-for-Code/ClusterDuck-Protocol/blob/master/examples/6.PaPi-DMS-Lite-Examples/PapiDuckExample-wifi/PapiDuckExample-wifi.ino).
 If you are using a raspberry Pi and RaspAp and want a fully offline solution you can use the default .ino file credentials.